Blog

 Alternative Options to Public School in NY

-If your only goal for your child is to graduate, there are alternatives available for completely opting out of public school in NY:
+If your only goal for your child is to graduate, there are alternatives schooling options available for completely opting out of public school in NY:

 • Transfer high schools